Gudetama: Products

 Originally targeted at a preadolescent audience, the Gudetama market has expanded to include millennials, with exports to many countries such as China, Singapore, the UK, and South Korea.
 Within two years after the introduction of Gudetama, Sanrio has shipped nearly 2000 kinds of themed products in Japan, from pencils to suitcases.

 Airliner

 In November 2016, EVA Air launched a new Sanrio-themed airplane with a Gudetama theme.
 It is an Airbus A321-200 flying between Taiwan and Tokyo.
 Pillows and chairs are decorated with pictures of Gudetama with sunglasses, conveying a leisurely atmosphere.

 Establishments

-There are Gudetama-themed restaurants in Japan, China, Singapore, and London.
+There are Gudetama-themed restaurants in Japan, China, London, and Buena Park, California.
 The restaurants are decorated with the style of Gudetama, serving various egg dishes with the face of Gudetama to the customers.
 In 2014, Village Vanguard Diner Lumine Machida opened a limited time Gudetama-themed café, offering themed cakes, burgers, pudding, etc.

 In 2016, Shoryu Ramen created a limited edition menu with dishes cooked to look like characters from the Gudetama series.
 Gudetama's face was painted on the bread of burgers and most of the dishes had egg as an ingredient.